christoffermattssonlangseth/oligo-mtDSB/results/paper/2-clustering-cell-type-annotation.md

-## 2. Unsupervised Clustering and Model-Assisted Annotation Reveal Major Glial and Neuronal Populations
+## 2. Unsupervised clustering and model-guided annotation reveal transcriptionally distinct oligodendrocyte states

-Following preprocessing and dimensionality reduction of the Xenium mtDNA DSB dataset, unsupervised **Leiden clustering** was performed to identify transcriptionally distinct cell populations across the spatially resolved transcriptomes.
-Clustering was guided by principal component analysis (PCA) and neighborhood graph construction, and the resulting clusters were visualized using **UMAP** embeddings to capture both global and local relationships among cells.
+To resolve the cellular composition of the Xenium **mtDNA double-strand break (mtDSB)** model, we performed unsupervised clustering of all captured cells following dimensionality reduction and neighborhood graph construction. **Leiden clustering** identified discrete transcriptional populations that were visualized using **UMAP** embeddings, revealing clear segregation of glial, neuronal, and stromal lineages (Fig. 2A).

+Automated cell-type annotation was achieved using a **marker-informed, large language model (LLM)-based approach**, in which cluster-specific marker genes were supplied to the `annotate_clusters()` function.
+The model (OpenAI `gpt-4o-mini`) integrated marker information, species, and brain context to assign biologically coherent labels, identifying the major expected CNS cell types including **oligodendrocytes**, **oligodendrocyte precursor cells (OPCs)**, **astrocytes**, **microglia**, **neurons**, **endothelial**, and **fibroblast-like** populations (Fig. 2B).
+The integration of automated, context-aware annotation accelerated curation while maintaining transparency via the underlying marker gene sets.

+To further resolve heterogeneity within the oligodendrocyte lineage, we subclustered the annotated oligodendrocyte population.
+This analysis revealed a continuum of transcriptional states spanning immature precursor-like to mature myelinating oligodendrocytes, as well as a distinct **damage-associated (DA) oligodendrocyte** cluster that emerged exclusively in mtDSB tissues (Fig. 2C).

+**Differential expression analysis** across these subclusters identified two dominant transcriptional trajectories:
+(1) a **differentiation axis**, progressing from OPC-like and immature oligodendrocyte states (Immature I–IV) toward fully myelinating cells, and
+(2) a **stress-adaptation axis**, diverging toward the DA-OL population characterized by integrated stress response (ISR) activation and mitochondrial stress signatures.

+Within the **DA-OL cluster**, genes associated with the ISR (*Atf4*, *Atf5*, *Trib3*, *Hspa9*), oxidative defense (*Gstp1*, *Mt2*), and immune activation (*H2-D1*, *B2m*, *Serpina3n*) were strongly upregulated, consistent with an adaptive but hypomyelinating phenotype.
+By contrast, **mature oligodendrocytes** showed robust expression of classical myelin and lipid synthesis genes (*Mbp*, *Plp1*, *Mag*, *Mog*, *Ugt8a*), indicative of intact myelin maintenance programs (Fig. 2D).

+Intermediate states between these extremes reflected distinct phases of oligodendrocyte maturation. **Immature I** cells expressed *Ptprz1*, *Pdgfra*, and *Sox4*, resembling differentiating OPCs with active migratory and axon–glia signaling. **Immature II** cells were enriched for *Sirt2*, *Cnp*, *Plp1*, and *Mbp*, marking the onset of myelin gene induction and biosynthetic upregulation. **Immature III–IV** states, while still expressing OPC-related transcripts, showed elevated expression of inhibitory and axon-guidance genes (*Lingo1*, *Rgma*, *Sema5a*), suggesting partial arrest or reactive remodeling under stress conditions.

+Overall, this transcriptional continuum delineates a **bifurcation between productive differentiation and stress adaptation**, in which mitochondrial DNA damage drives oligodendrocytes toward an ISR-dominant, damage-associated state rather than terminal myelination.

+---

+**Figure 2.**
 ![UMAP embedding](/results/figures/umap_cell_class.png)

-To systematically assign biological identities to the clusters, we applied an **LLM-assisted marker-based annotation** approach using the `annotate_clusters()` function.
-Cluster-specific marker genes were extracted and provided to a large language model (OpenAI `gpt-4o-mini`), together with species (*Mus musculus*) and tissue context (*brain*).
-The model synthesized the marker information and returned putative cell-type labels for each cluster.

-This strategy yielded consistent and biologically coherent annotations corresponding to the expected major brain cell types, including **oligodendrocytes**, **oligodendrocyte precursor cells (OPCs)**, **astrocytes**, **microglia**, **neurons**, **endothelial cells**, and **fibroblast-like stromal cells**.
-Subclusters within the oligodendrocyte lineage further resolved into newly formed, myelinating, and stress-associated states.
-The integration of automated, context-aware annotation accelerated the curation process and minimized subjective bias, while retaining full transparency via the underlying marker gene sets.
+*(A)* UMAP embedding of all Xenium mtDSB cells showing major annotated cell types.
 ![Spatial maps](/results/figures/spatial_cell_class.png)

-Moreover, to refine glial subtypes, we performed **subclustering of oligodendrocyte and microglial populations**, revealing disease-associated transcriptional states.
-Within the oligodendrocyte lineage, distinct subclusters emerged, including multiple **immature** and **differentiating oligodendrocyte (OL) states** as well as a **disease-associated (DA) OL cluster** characterized by strong upregulation of *Gadd45g*, *Atf4*, *Trib3*, and *Cdkn1a*.
-These stress-related genes suggest activation of the integrated stress response (ISR) and transcriptional reprogramming linked to mitochondrial dysfunction.
-Ranking-based marker gene analysis highlights *Prrt1*, *Bcas1*, *Plp1*, and *Mbp* as defining early and myelinating OL populations, whereas *Atf4*, *Gadd45g*, and *Cdkn1a* specifically mark the DA-OL state, consistent with a stress-adaptive phenotype.

-Together, these analyses confirm the presence of transcriptionally distinct **oligodendrocyte maturation trajectories** and **stress-responsive populations** in the mtDNA DSB model, providing a framework for linking mitochondrial injury to altered myelination dynamics.
+*(B)* Spatial maps of annotated populations across tissue sections.
+*(C)* Oligodendrocyte subclustering reveals immature, differentiating, and damage-associated states.
+*(D)* Marker gene ranking highlighting lineage and stress-specific signatures.